-The special kind of subproof looks like an ordinary subproof, except it has a □in its assumption line instead of a formula.
+The special kind of subproof looks like an ordinary subproof, except it has a \Box in its assumption line instead of a formula.
 We call them strict subproofs-they allow as to reason and prove things about alternate possibilities.
 What we can prove inside a strict subproof holds in any alternate possibility, in particular, in alternate possibilities where the assumptions in force in our proof may not hold.
 In a strict subproofs, all assumptions are disregarded, and we are not allowed to appeal to any lines outside the strict subproof (except as allowed by the modal rules given below).

 The \Box I rule allows us to derive a formula \Box A if we can derive A inside a strict subproof.
-It is our fundamental method of introducing \Box into proofs.
-The basic idea is simple enough: if A is a theorem, then \Box A should be a theorem too.
-(Remember that to call A a theorem is to say that we can prove A without relying on any undischarged assumptions.)
+It is our fundamental method of introducing \square into proofs.
+The basic idea is simple enough: if $\mathscr A$ is a theorem, then $\square \mathscr A$ should be a theorem too.
+(Remember that to call $\mathscr A$ a theorem is to say that we can prove $\mathscr A$ without relying on any undischarged assumptions.)